pub struct NsTable {

 - Final offset must equal

-.
+payload_byte_len.
 (Obsolete after https://github.com/EspressoSystems/espresso-sequencer/issues/1604.)
-If the namespace table is empty thenpayload_byte_len
+If the namespace table is empty thenpayload_byte_lenmust be 0.

 Sourcepub fn ns_range(